-With its wide, uncrowded sandy beaches, warm sunny days and inviting Atlantic Ocean temperatures, Virginia Beach VA is a terrific family getaway.
-In fact, it’s arguably one of the most family friendly beaches in the country!
-And it doesn’t have to break the bank!
-Read on to learn about the plethora of Free Things to do in Virginia Beach, and start planning your family-friendly, budget-friendly vacation now!
+With its wide, uncrowded sandy beaches, warm sunny days and inviting Atlantic Ocean temperatures, Virginia Beach, Virginia is a terrific family getaway.
+From the Ocean Breeze Waterpark, the Marine Science Center, and the Virginia Aquarium, Virginia Beach is full of fun things to do.
+But, it doesn’t have to break the bank!
+Read on to learn about the plethora of free things to do, take advantage of the immense Virginia Beach Attractions in Norfolk and the surrounding areas, and start planning your family-friendly, budget-friendly vacation now!

 Free Things to Do in Virginia Beach VA

-With more than 13 miles of free soft sand beach available, Virginia Beach is a haven for sun worshippers and wave frolickers alike.
-It is located on the Atlantic Ocean at the mouth of the Cheseapeake Bay and plays host to such beach events as the East Coast Surfing Championship and the North-American Sand Soccer Championship.
+And, with more than 13 miles of free soft sand beach available, Virginia Beach is a haven for sun worshippers and wave frolickers alike.
+It is located on the Atlantic Ocean at the mouth of the Chesapeake Bay and plays host to such beach events as the East Coast Surfing Championship and the North-American Sand Soccer Championship.

 14 Miles of Free Public Beaches

 Much of the area’s oceanfront property is accessible for free.
 You will rarely, if ever, find the beaches crowded, and what is most beloved about Virginia Beach is its G-rated atmosphere.
 As a result, Virginia Beach is arguably home to some of the best beaches on the East Coast.
 And the beaches are, naturally, the best of the free things to do in Virginia Beach.

 Those who grow up in Virginia know that Sandbridge Beach is arguably the best beach, not only in Virginia Beach, but in the entire state.
 It’s the perfect beach for families who want to chill and relax without the crowds.